oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 External Access | Configured:<br>(Example) Allow dta.gov.au | Allow only dta.gov.au and deny sharing to external users.
-This will prevent users from setting up meetings with users that are not setup as a Guest of the Agency.
+This will prevent users from setting up meetings with users that are not setup as a Guest of the organisation.
-Guest Access | Configured:<br>Guest Access: Enabled | Allows people outside of the agency to access teams and channels.
+Guest Access | Configured:<br>Guest Access: Enabled | Allows people outside of the organisation to access teams and channels.
 Teams Setting | Configured<br>Disable all third-party file storage | This is to ensure departmental users do not save file outside of the Microsoft 365 tenant.

 ### Policies & settings